stefano85falasca/DisplayLinkInterview/README.md

 Testing
 ======
-Several test programs are generated during build
+Two test programs are generated during build
 * testcommonlib
 * testtslib
-* testcommon

 Normal defensive programming techniques have been used throughout.